aiday-mar/EPFL/Software Engineering/Exercise_Notes.md

 BigDecimal, ThaiBuddhistCalendar and java.util.regex.Pattern do not have much in common, beyond the fact that they can all be represented in some way in a binary form, i.e. Serializable.

+The Nobel Prize, the Turing Award and the Fields Medal are all awards.
+But they have different names, different criteria, and different regularity (the Fields Medal is only given once every four years).
+Thus, an interface representing them should expose these three concepts.
+Such an interface could also include a list of past winners, or a detailed description of the award.

+The AuthenticationClient interface should contain:

+A method to log an user in, given that user's credentials A method to register a new user, given that user's information A method to reset an user's password, given that user's e-mail

+**Week 2**